-Facebook estimates that 160,000 accounts are hacked EVERY DAY!
+It is estimated that 160,000 Facebook accounts are hacked EVERY DAY!

 If you’ve ever had your Facebook account hacked, you’ll know that sinking feeling you get in your stomach – it really does fill you with a sense of dread!
 How did they get in?
 What do they know about me?
 Are any of my other online accounts in danger?
 What do I do now?